Absolute continuity of the harmonic measure on low dimensional rectifiable sets: Proof of Lemma

 \section{Proof of Lemma \ref{Main11a}}

-In this section $\Gamma$ is a $d$-Ahlfors regular set of dimension $d<n$.
+In this section $\Gamma$ is a $d$-Ahlfors regular set of dimension $d<n$\footnote{We prove a more general result (Lemma \ref{Main11b}) and our limitation $d<n-1$ in Lemma \ref{Main11a} only comes from the fact that Lemma \ref{Main11a} is Lemma \ref{Main11b} with $\alpha := n-d-1>0$.}.
 We deduce that $\Gamma$ is a closed non-empty set.
 So we can use a family of Whitney cubes $\cW$ as constructed in \cite{Stein93}.
 The diameter of $Q$ is written $\ell(Q)$, and we notice that the side length of $Q$ is $\ell(Q)/\sqrt n$.

-We record few of the properties of $\cW$ that we shall need.
+We record a few of the properties of $\cW$ that we shall need.
 The collection $\cW$ is the family of maximal dyadic cubes such that $20Q \subset \Omega$, that is we have

 If $Q,R \in \cW$ are such that $2Q\cap 2R \neq \emptyset$, then $\ell(R) \in \{\ell(Q)/2,\ell(Q),2\ell(Q)\}$.
 Thus, $R$ is a dyadic cube that satisfies $R \subset 8Q$ and $\ell(R) \eqsim \ell(Q)$, and there are only a (uniformly) finite number of such cubes.
 This proves that there is a constant $K:=K(n)$ such that